awsdocs/aws-systems-manager-user-guide/doc_source/sysman-setting-up-vpc.md

    *region* represents the Region identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in the [AWS Systems Manager Table of Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) topic in the *AWS General Reference*\.

-1. Use [Creating a Gateway Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-gateway.html#create-gateway-endpoint) to create an endpoint for Amazon S3\.
+1. Follow the steps in [Creating a Gateway Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-gateway.html#create-gateway-endpoint) to create an endpoint for Amazon S3\.
 Systems Manager uses this endpoint to upload Amazon S3 output logs, and to update SSM Agent\.